vikramchhibber/tropelet/docs/design.md

 2. The library will encapsulate the complexities of Linux c-groups, network namespaces, and filesystem management, providing a set of intuitive, high-level APIs for applications.
 3. The library will be stateful, as it needs to manage job lifecycle and will perform all the necessary cleanup once the job terminates.
 4. The library will use c-groups v2, assuming that the target Linux kernel is recent enough to support it.
 5. The library will provide file system isolation my mounting necessary host OS directories and changing root of the job.
-The library will create a scratch directory named after the job-ID under the new root and change the process's current directory to it.
 It will mount following mount directories from host OS:
 ```
 /usr/lib
 /usr/bin